MizukiKakei/Time-series-Analysis-with-Energy-Consumption-Data/README.md

 # Energy Consumption

 ## general description
+Here is the analysis of energy consumption in a household in France in order to know the patterns of the use of electricity.
-Knowing the pattern and the visualization of energy consumption is the key to reduce their energy consumption.
-Saving energy has some advantages such that the user can save money and it is also environment friendly.
+Knowing the pattern and the visualization of energy consumption are the keys to reduce their use of energy.
+Saving energy has some advantages such that the tenants can save money and it is also environment friendly.
 Because of these reasons, Here time series analysis of energy consumption was conducted.
-As an example, energy consumption data in a household for 47 months in Sceaux was used.
-After some analysis, some relationship between energy consumption and the temperature was found.
-To be more accurate, the temperature information was also added into the analysis.

 ## Data description of energy consumption
 47 months energy consumption data was given.